 The Startling Discovery Of Phlogiston by Chris Green

-Certainly chemists struggled against the facts at first, insisting on their complex explanations of matter.
-This was understandable I suppose; they were trying to protect their lucrative research posts, but they were finally forced to admit that they had made all of the mumbo jumbo up.
-There are as we now know just four elements.
+Certainly, chemists struggled against the facts at first, insisting on their complex explanations of matter.
+I suppose this was understandable.
+After all, they were trying to protect their lucrative research posts.
+But, they were finally forced to admit that they had made up all of the mumbo-jumbo.
+We now know there are just four elements.

 Since the startling discovery of phlogiston, things tend to be much more random.
 Here’s a snapshot.

 ‘Oh My God.’
-CC screams as Crews with the help of his guide dog, Marvin manages to get himself upright on the board and ride the huge breakers of the Boogaloo Bay swell.
+CC screams as with the help of his guide dog, Marvin, Crews manages to get himself upright on the board and ride the huge breakers of the Boogaloo Bay swell.

-It is hard to believe that just a few years ago people played mindless team games like football and cricket and bet money on horses running round a wet track and jumping over hedges.
+It is hard to believe that just a few years ago people played mindless team games like football and cricket and bet money on horses running around a wet track, jumping over hedges.
 And that silly game where they hit a ball backwards and forwards over a net for a few hours.

 Look!
 Here’s a delivery now!
-Its simply uncanny how they know I need forty pounds of kelp and a rusty mangle.
-I greet Bryn, the driver of the Scammell.
-Bryn and I chat about sandstorms and gravy and of course about the benefits brought about by the startling discovery of phlogiston.
-Quite thoughtful of Bryn to have brought the bucket of snakes too; CC will be able to cook them up later and make a nice stew.
+It’s simply uncanny how they know I need forty pounds of kelp and a rusty mangle.
+I greet Bryn, the driver of the Scammell Scarab.
+Bryn and I chat about sandstorms and gravy and, of course, about the benefits brought about by the startling discovery of phlogiston.
+Quite thoughtful of Bryn to have brought the bucket of snakes too.
+CC will be able to cook them up later and make a nice stew.

 ‘Enjoy the sunshine,’ Bryn says as he gets into the Scammell.